aitoroses/floxide/README.md

 *   **`distributed_orchestrated_merge_example.rs`**: A more complex distributed example showcasing `OrchestratorBuilder`, `WorkerBuilder`, `WorkerPool`, and various in-memory distributed stores (`RunInfoStore`, `MetricsStore`, etc.) for a split/merge workflow with potential failures.
 *   **`workflow_dot.rs`**: Demonstrates generating a Graphviz DOT representation of a workflow's structure using the `to_dot()` method.
 *   **`terminal_node_example.rs`**: A minimal workflow where the starting node is also the terminal node, directly returning the final result.
+*   **`order_example.rs`**: A workflow that simulates an order processing system, including validation, payment processing, and stock allocation.

 ## Installation